 Correctly Assembling these Ferrules: A surprising number of anglers fail to properly assemble a ferrule.
 You do not simple line up the guides on both sections and push the ferrule together.
 While this may work for awhile, sooner or later the two section will loosen during casting.
 This can cause the sections to fly apart or in a worse case scenario crack the blank.

 The correct way is to align the two rod sections so the guides on one section are a quarter turn from lined up with the other section (90 degrees out)) Push the ferrule together and then slowly and gently twist the rod until the guides properly line up.
 (Never attempt this with a metal ferrule!)
 This small turn greatly aids in keeping the sections joined.
 And can be used with both ferrule types.

 Number of Ferrules on a Rod: Once upon a time fly rods were pretty much all two-piece, with the exception being a few three-piece rods.
 Typically these three-piece rods were either cane rods or some high-end fiberglass rods.
 For example most of my Winston “glass” rods are three-piece.
 But times have changed.
 Now we have many four-piece rods.
 They are very convenient, although the upper most ferrule has a fairly thin diameter and may require more care.

 Fixing a Stuck Ferrule: Now for a word of warning.
 If a rod is left assembled for a prolonged period time, the ferrule may get stuck and refuse to let go.
-In my experience a “tip-over-butt” is more prone then a “spigot”.
+This is especially true of rods left out in the weather, such as in a boat.
+In my experience a “tip-over-butt” ferrules is far more prone than a “spigot” ferrule.
 Do not use brute force to separate the sections.
 Here is a better solution.